The Ukraine

 Movement III

-Very early in the sketching stages, this movement will celebrate the "small but mighty" resilience of the Ukrainian people.
+Very early in the sketching stages, this movement will celebrate the "small but mighty" resilience of the Ukrainian people and the dreams of a secure and prosperous nation.
+It will draw inspiration from the thriving modern popular music in the country.

 Creators